How to install one of my Zen Cart mods

 Getting Started

-- My mods are provided in zip format, so you'll need a tool to unzip
+Before you start, you'll need to verify that you have some things.- My mods are provided in zip format, so you'll need a tool to unzip the file.

 - You'll need a simple text editor to do customizations to files